Honghan/napeasy-ann/psycho-env/README.md

 # Psycho-Env Corpus
 The Psycho-env corpus is produced to facilitate knowledge discovery on correlating mental diseases and environmental factors.
+It is  dedicated to curating the associations between mental illnesses and environmental factors from published literature.

 Update:
 * NapEasy Annotator v1.0 has been implemented for supporting browser based annotation.
 Although it should work for any